zbushiri/zbushiri.github.io/README.md

-Starting website to get the basics of HTML/CSS down
+First ever website to get to know the basics of HTML/CSS while in my first year of college!